British United Airways: Expansion and fleet rationalisation

-During August 1966, BUA also introduced a new two-tone, sandstone and blue colour scheme.Aeroplane – Commercial: BUA's new look, Vol. 112, No. 2856, p.
-11, Temple Press, London, 14 July 1966 VC10 G-ASIX was first to appear in the new livery.Cooper, B., United we fall, Skyport, Gatwick edition, Hounslow, 29 August 2008, p.
-12 This was sometimes unofficially referred to as the "hockey stick" livery.
+During August 1966, BUA also introduced a new two-tone, sandstone and blue colour scheme.
+VC10 G-ASIX was first to appear in the new livery.
+This was sometimes unofficially referred to as the "hockey stick" livery.

 BUA followed up its initial order for ten 200 series One-Elevens with an additional order for five stretched One-Eleven 500s.
 These were larger capacity aircraft with a higher takeoff weight that were primarily intended for use on the airline's European IT routes.
 These aircraft joined BUA's fleet from May 1969.